Uhlik, Kim S

 - Certified Park and Recreation Professional (CPRP), United States, 2010 (now lapsed)

 Kim S. Uhlik is a tenured Emeritus Professor in the former Department of Hospitality, Recreation, and Tourism Management (now Department of Health Sciences and Recreation) at San Jose State University, and coordinated its Leadership and Administration emphasis.
 His Ph.D. program in Higher Education Administration/Sports Administration was grounded in leadership and strategic planning - balanced by practical experience in leadership positions with a Visitors and Convention Bureau, a commercial recreation S-Corporation, and several municipal Parks and Recreation Departments.
 Kim's research seeks to discover and develop a partnership-based philosophy and practice that promotes responsible entrepreneurship, stakeholder empowerment, proactive stewardship, sustainable development, and innovative andragogy through the transformation of students, teachers, clients, and practitioners that leads to life satisfaction and fulfillment for all.
 He has published articles related to both partnership and andragogy (including academic advising), and his community-centered class projects - involving recreation organization development, park design, and community development - have garnered positive publicity for students and higher education alike.
-Kim comes to San Jose State from Kent State University, Kent, Ohio, where he served as a tenure-track Assistant Professor in the School of Exercise, Leisure, and Sport.
+Kim comes to San Jose State from Kent State University, Kent, Ohio, where he served as a tenure-track Assistant Professor in the former School of Exercise, Leisure, and Sport.
 He now is a professional artist "focusing" on digital photography.